casper-network/docs-archive/glossary/B.rst

 Each block points to his parents (one or many) and justification blocks (one or many).
 Parents are a subset of justifications.
 An exception is the Genesis block, which has no parents and no justifications.

-Blockchain
-^^^^^^^^^^^
-Blockchain is a P2P network where the collection of nodes (`validators <V.html#validator>`_) concurrently updates a decentralized, shared database.
-They do this collectively, building an ever-growing chain of `transactions <T.html#transaction>`_.
-For performance reasons, transactions are bundled in `blocks <#block>`_.
-According to a particular cooperation protocol (consensus protocol), the collection of `nodes <N.html#node>`_ connected via a P2P network cooperate to maintain this shared database as a single source of truth.
-The database's current state is called the `global state <G.html#global-state>`_ and has a sizeable map-like collection.

-BlockDAG
-^^^^^^^^
-A directed acyclic graph, where the vertices are the blocks.
-There are two types of graphs:

-* **P-Graph**: given an edge AB, where A and B are the vertices, block B mentions A in its list of parent blocks.
-* **J-Graph**: given an edge AB, where A and B are the vertices, block B mentions A in its list of justifications blocks.

-A P-Graph is a subgraph of a J-Graph because the list of justifications must include the parent node.

-Collectively, the collection of all blocks is called a BlockDAG.
-Every node keeps a "local" view of the BlockDAG, attempting to capture and include all the updates across the nodes' P2P network.
-In other words, a node continually tries to catch up with the evolution of the BlockDAG, which is happening when the validators attempt to create new blocks.

-Blockstore
-^^^^^^^^^^
-The layer of the node software responsible for storing blocks.
-This layer is persisted and can be used to allow a node to recover its state after a crash.

 Block creation
 ^^^^^^^^^^^^^^
 Block creation is the process of computing the deployment results (not contained in a block known by the node) and collecting the results that belong together into a block.
 The order in which deployments are applied to the global state does not change the outcome.